thoxsun/GaBEG/README.md

 modules are tested and optimized for the GC M5, and to a certain extend to GC M3 and OC M67.
 Adjustments are necessary for the use on other systems.

+## Dependencies
 The GaBEG modules are dependent on:
--astropy version V4.3.1 (Collaboration et al., 2022a), -astroquery V0.4.6 (Ginsburg et al., 2019),
+-  astropy version V4.3.1 (Collaboration et al., 2022a),
+-  astroquery V0.4.6 (Ginsburg et al., 2019),
--scipy V1.5.3 (Virtanen et al., 2020), and
+-  scipy V1.5.3 (Virtanen et al., 2020), and
--matplotlib V3.5.2 (Caswell et al., 2022).
+-  matplotlib V3.5.2 (Caswell et al., 2022).
+-  foundation modules

+## Foundation modules

+-   plotStyle.py (Global plot style configuration, executable as script & function)
+-   GAIA_load.py (function, load csv files into structured numpy arrays)
+-   GAIA_save.py (function, saves structured numpy arrays as csv file)
+-   GAIA_plot.py (function, plots color magnitude diagrams)

+-   curve_of_growth.py
+-   calcSearchRadius.py
+-   gaiaErrorEval.py

+## Structure
 The GaBEG modules are separated in

-•  cluster member selection modules, and
+-  cluster member selection modules, and

-•  bolometric TRGB brightness evaluation modules,
+-  bolometric TRGB brightness evaluation modules,

 which depend on the group of fundamental modules.

-**Cluster member selection modules**
+## Cluster member selection modules
 Following cluster member selection modules are called the **single parameter selection modules**, which can be used in arbitrary order:

-• proper motion    (proper_motion_evaluation_loop.py)
+-  proper motion    (proper_motion_evaluation_loop.py)

-• radial velocity  (gaiaRadV elSelection.py)
+-  radial velocity  (gaiaRadV elSelection.py)

-• parallax         (gaiaP arallaxSelection.py)
+-  parallax         (gaiaP arallaxSelection.py)

 For **cluster member selection**, one most use the adjoined modules

 1) angular position (GAIA_query_circle.py)
 2) single parameter selection modules
 3) cluster member selection (gaiaClusterM emberSelection.py)

 in the listed order.

-**Bolometric TRGB brightness evaluation modules**
+## Bolometric TRGB brightness evaluation modules
 To derive the bolometric TRGB brightness of a GC, the bolometric brightness evaluation modules

 1) distance (gaiaDistEval.py)